zhhuang7/zh/index.md

 ## Work In Progress
 1. Causal genetic networks analysis in CRISPR data with high dimensional mediators, with Dailin Gan
-2. DeepIV estimation with many endogenous variables, with Dailin Gan
+2. DeepGMM estimation with many endogenous variables, with Dailin Gan
 3. Sieve two-step GMM estimation with many endogenous variables and weak moment conditions

 ## Talks